-Gunman kills 4 in mass shooting at Tulsa medical building
+Police: Tulsa suspect targeted surgeon he blamed for pain

 “It appears both weapons at one point or another were fired on the scene,” Dalgleish said.
 “The officers who arrived were hearing shots in the building, and that’s what led them to the second floor.”

-Police responded to the call about three minutes after dispatchers received the report at 4:52 p.m. and made contact with the gunman roughly five minutes later, at 5:01 p.m.
-Dalgleish said.
+Police responded to the call about three minutes after dispatchers received the report at 4:52 p.m. and made contact with the gunman at 5:01 p.m., Dalgleish said.

 “I was very happy with what we know so far regarding the response of our officers,” Dalgleish said.